jorgearango/llmapper/prompt-rdf.md

 Follow these steps:

-1. Identify the key concepts present in the article.
+1. Identify the most important concepts in the article.
+Ignore common details.
 2. Create RDF entities for each concept identified.
 3. Define relationships between the entities using RDF triples.
 4. Assign unique identifiers (URIs) to the entities and relationships.